kashishshah07/xbee_c_library/README.md

 # XBee C Library

 ### Overview
-This library provides a framework for interfacing with XBee modules using an XBee API that abstracts AT commands and API frames.
+This library provides a framework for interfacing with XBee modules using an XBee Library API that abstracts AT commands and API frames.
 It supports multiple platforms including Unix, STM32, RP2350, and EFM32.

+### Currently Supported XBees
+- XBee LR (LoRaWAN)
+- More coming soon..

 ### Library Structure
 - **src**: Contains the core source files implementing XBee classes and APIs.